kbx81/ClimateSprinklerController/HARDWARE.md

 ### But What If...

 I'm going to assume that, since you're here and are reading this, you're at least somewhat technically inclined and are asking "What if my Home Assistant goes down???
 What if my Wi-Fi goes down???
-This won't work then!
-It's not _really_ a solution!"
+This won't work then so I can't use it!"
 You may recall that, above, I stated: "While (the) sensor(s) may be omitted, this is not recommended if it is to be used as a climate control device."
 In the [ESPHome](https://esphome.io) [configuration](ESPHome/) that I built for my devices, two events are monitored:
  1. The API connection state (Am I connected to [Home Assistant](https://www.home-assistant.io)?)
  1. The time since the [ESPHome](https://esphome.io) [template sensor](https://esphome.io/components/sensor/template.html) was last updated (by (an automation in) [Home Assistant](https://www.home-assistant.io))

 There is a timer for each of these two events; each event's respective timer is reset each time the event occurs (such a mechanism is also often called a "watchdog").
-If the device either 1. loses its connection to the [Home Assistant](https://www.home-assistant.io) API ([Home Assistant](https://www.home-assistant.io) is down, Wi-Fi is down) or 2. does not receive an update to the [template sensor](https://esphome.io/components/sensor/template.html) (your automation that updates it broke or otherwise stopped running), after a duration of your choosing, it will stop using the [template sensor](https://esphome.io/components/sensor/template.html) and switch to using its local sensor (BME280/BME680/SHTC3/TMP117/DHT22/Thermistor...note that in my [configurations](ESPHome/) I revert to using the BME280 in this case).
+If the device either 1. loses its connection to the [Home Assistant](https://www.home-assistant.io) API ([Home Assistant](https://www.home-assistant.io) is down, Wi-Fi is down) or 2. does not receive an update to the [template sensor](https://esphome.io/components/sensor/template.html) (your automation that updates it broke or otherwise stopped running), after a duration of your choosing, it will stop using the [template sensor](https://esphome.io/components/sensor/template.html) and switch to using its local sensor (BME280/BME680/SHTC3/TMP117/DHT22/Thermistor...note that in my [configurations](ESPHome/) I revert to using the BME680 in this case).
 While the data from its local sensor(s) won't necessarily be consistent with the sensors located in the areas of interest, it _will_ provide the controller with _some_ data so that it can continue to function on some level.
 It may not be ideal, but it can keep the system from becoming totally useless (and, as such, your house doesn't freeze/turn into a sauna).

 It's not a perfect solution to the original problem and I'm sure that it won't work for everybody.
 Still, it should offer a level of flexibility that I think many home automation enthusiasts can work with.
 My experience has proven that [Home Assistant](https://www.home-assistant.io), [ESPHome](https://esphome.io) and my Wi-Fi/home network are extremely reliable and that they can handle this task with no trouble at all.
 They break _only when I break them_.